MungaiKeren/Password-locker/readme.md

 The app continues to enable the user interact with the app as they can add apps and passwords used in their different accounts.
 For one to use the app, a user has to login using their details, user name and password, then can proceed to add accounts they have passwords for or view the passwords for previously added apps.

+# User stories
+The user would like to.... :

+* To create an account for the application or log into the application.
+* Store my existing acounts login details for various accounts that i have registered for.
+* Generate new password for an account that i haven't registered for and store it with the         account name.
+* Delete stored account login details that i do now want anymore.
+* Copy my credentials to the clipboard

 # Set-up and installation instructions
  ### You need to have the following installed
   * Python3.6